The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 Entry Tier Pricing

-The $1 entry tier dominates.
-It's the most common price, the median, and the mode.
-The average is pulled up slightly by authors who skip the $1 tier entirely, but the message is clear: low-friction entry wins.
+The $1 entry tier is the most common starting point.
+It's the mode across 378 unique Patreon accounts.
+The median is $2, and the average is pulled up by authors who skip the lowest tiers entirely.
+The message is clear: low-friction entry wins.

-Why $1?
+Why $1-2?
 It removes the "is this worth it?" question entirely.
-One dollar is impulse-buy territory.
+A dollar or two is impulse-buy territory.
 It's the price of showing support, not a serious financial decision.

 Recommended Tier Structure